The HEAP project is made up of 12 Work Packages

 The informatics platform will feature:

-• horizontally scalable data analytics with Spark;
+• Horizontally scalable data analytics with Spark;

-• stream processing with Kafka and Flink/Spark;
+• Stream processing with Kafka and Flink/Spark;

-• deep learning with TensorFlow/PyTorch;
+• Deep learning with TensorFlow/PyTorch;

-• developer-friendly tooling (Jupyter/Python/Conda) and operations support;
+• Developer-friendly tooling (Jupyter/Python/Conda/R) and operations support;

 Lead partner: The Medical University of Graz